Ugonjwa wa Neuroleptic Malignant

 • Doctors base the diagnosis on the person's symptoms and on what they find during a physical examination.

-• Treatment involves stopping the drug, reducing body temperature, and providing support in an intensive care unit.
+• Treatment involves stopping the medication, reducing body temperature, and providing support in an intensive care unit.

 (See also Overview of Heat Disorders.)

-Neuroleptic malignant syndrome develops in a small number of people who are treated with antipsychotic or antiemetic drugs (see table Drugs That Can Cause Neuroleptic Malignant Syndrome), usually within the first few weeks of treatment.
-The risk of developing the syndrome varies between 0.02% and 3% depending on many factors.
+Neuroleptic malignant syndrome develops in a small number of people who are treated with antipsychotic or antiemetic medications (see table Medications That Can Cause Neuroleptic Malignant Syndrome), usually within the first few weeks of treatment.
+The risk of developing the syndrome while taking these medications is very low (0.1% or less).
 The syndrome is most common among men who, because they are agitated, are given rapidly increased doses of antipsychotics or high doses initially.
 Doctors are not sure why the syndrome develops.

 Jedwali